-Friends share images of Nicola Bulley on day she disappeared – live
+Nicola Bulley conspiracy theories condemned amid river search – latest

 Nicola Bulley’s partner Paul Ansell speaks out.

+Tilly Ann, a close friend of the missing dog walker and mother-of-two, has shared 11 things she feels the public should know about the investigation while saying it’s “disgusting” that she’s had to issue a statement to curb online sleuths.

+Lancashire Police said the helpline set up in the search for Ms Bulley has been inundated with self-describing psychics who claim to know what happened to her.

-A friend of Nicola Bulley has released new images from her doorbell camera which show the missing mother-of-two leaving her home on the morning that she disappeared.
+It comes as a friend of Ms Bulley released new images from her doorbell camera showing her leaving her home on the morning that she disappeared.

-It comes as police searching for the 45-year-old said that a woman described as a “key witness” had come forward, after announcing on Saturday that they were trying to trace a woman seen pushing a pram in the area close to where the dog walker vanished.
+And police searching for the 45-year-old said that a woman described as a “key witness” had come forward, after announcing on Saturday that they were trying to trace a woman seen pushing a pram in the area close to where the dog walker vanished.

 Lancashire Police said the woman had come forward “very quickly” and is being treated as a witness.